 Next, it’s time to collect everything that you need and get to work!
 Foley artists tend to record the individual sounds they need one by one, as this simplifies the process.

 Let’s use an example.
 The scene involves an interview of a suspect at the police station.
-The sounds that would need to accompany the scene would be the footsteps of the policemen, the sound of the door opening, their footsteps, and the sound of the chairs scraping on the floor as they sat down.
+The sounds that would need to accompany the scene would be the footsteps of the police officers, the sound of the door opening, their footsteps, and the sound of the chairs scraping on the floor as they sat down.

 These are just the basic sounds to think about.
 As the Foley artists would also need to consider the type of shoes and the corresponding sounds that match them.
 What’s more, there may also be other background noises that need to be effectively portrayed.
 Such as people moving behind the door, especially if the filming process wasn’t able to pick this up.